Taste the bounty of nature! Nozawaonsenmura, Nagano Prefecture

 About 3 months after I first wrote this article, I went back to < Nozawa Onsen Distillery>and did the tasting that I could not do last time!

-When I visited last time, there were 3 kinds of gin, NOZAWA GIN, CLASSIC GIN, and IWAI GIN, but one new kind has been added.
+When I visited last time, there were 3 kinds of GIN, NOZAWA GIN, CLASSIC GIN, and IWAI GIN, but one new kind was added.
 The name is "SHISO GIN.
-It is made from red shiso juice handmade by "Haus St. Anton" located in the center of Nozawa Onsen town, with the addition of green shiso and applewood from Nakano City, Nagano Prefecture.
+It is made from red shiso juice handmade by "Haus St. Anton" in the center of Nozawa Onsen town, with the addition of green shiso and applewood from Nakano City, Nagano Prefecture.
 The shiso flavor is unique to this product, but it also has a refreshing taste.
 We also tasted the other three varieties, and found that they all had a strong flavor based on the concept.

 In addition, the company's logo and other design elements won the Best of the Best in the Brands & Communication Design category of the Red Dot Award 2023 held in Germany.
 The brand has received high acclaim not only for its gin, but also for its design and branding.